What is multiple endocrine neoplasia type 1?

 Most of these tumors are treated with surgery or by taking a medicine that suppresses growth or function of the tumor.
-Parathyroid tumors, which are almost always benign, should be surgically removed when the albumin-corrected serum calcium level is greater than 12 mg/dl, there is significant bone loss, or kidney damage or stones develop.
+Parathyroid tumors, which are almost always benign, should be surgically removed when the albumin-corrected serum calcium level is greater than 12 mg/dl, there is significant bone loss, or kidney damage or stones.
 The most challenging treatment issues relate to the pancreatic islet cell tumors.
 In addition to its role in normal digestion, the pancreas regulates the level of blood glucose through insulin production.
 Removal of the pancreas will cause diabetes mellitus, a condition that can lead to significant health problems and it will be necessary to take pancreatic enzyme supplements to promote digestion.
-Doctors must balance the benefits of pancreatic removal in a person with MEN1 (such as the prevention of development of cancer spread) against the risks of diabetes mellitus.
-Patients with islet cell tumors that have spread to the liver may be treated with a somatostatin analogue or a drug that regulates signaling in the pancreatic islet cell, everolimus.
+Doctors must balance the benefits of pancreatic removal in a person with MEN1, such as the prevention of development of cancer spread, against the risks of diabetes mellitus.
+Patients with an islet cell tumor that has spread to the liver may be treated with a somatostatin analogue or a drug that regulates signaling in the pancreatic islet cell, everolimus.
 Carcinoid tumors are typically removed by surgery as soon as possible.
-Read more about the treatment for islet cell tumors and carcinoid tumors.

-Pituitary tumors producing prolactin (a hormone) are most commonly managed with dopamine agonists (drugs that imitate the action of dopamine, a naturally occurring substance produced in the brain); tumors that produce growth hormone or adrenocorticoptropin hormone or non-functioning tumors are most commonly treated with surgery.
-Two hormonal therapies, a somatostatin analogue and a growth hormone antagonist, have been successfully used to treat growth hormone excess in patients who are not cured by surgery.
+Pituitary tumors producing prolactin (a hormone) are most commonly managed with dopamine agonists, meaning drugs that imitate the action of dopamine, a naturally occurring substance produced in the brain; tumors that produce growth hormone or adrenocorticoptropin hormone or non-functioning tumors are most commonly treated with surgery.
+There are 2 hormonal therapies, a somatostatin analogue and a growth hormone antagonist, that have been successfully used to treat growth hormone excess in patients who are not cured by surgery.
 Learn more about pituitary tumor treatment.

 Learn more about what to expect when having common tests, procedures, and scans.

 Questions to ask the health care team

 What is my risk of developing an islet cell tumor?